JanssenProject/jans/docs/agama-catalog/jans/inboundID/README.md

 ## Requisites

 - A Janssen server with config-api installed
-- Understanding of how to [add and modify Agama flows](https://docs.jans.io/head/admin/developer/agama/quick-start/#add-the-flow-to-the-server) in your server
 - Starter knowledge of [OAuth2](https://www.ietf.org/rfc/rfc6749) and the Java programming language

 ## Terminology